kategaranina/dialecta/instructions.md

 [manual-annotation-2]: img/trimco-manual-annotation-2-line.png "Manual annotation 2"

-When you are satisfied with the result, click `save` in the upper right corner to save changes to the elan-file:
+When you are satisfied with the result, click `save` in the upper right corner to save changes to the elan-file.
-![alt text][save]

-[save]: img/trimco-save-line.png "Manual annotation 2"

 Note that **elan-files are not saved automatically after this operation!** (This mean that if you don't like the result of automatic annotation for some reason, you can just go back to the menu and these changes would not be saved)